karim-selih/Panopto-Downloader/README.md

 # Panopto Downloader
 ## Disclaimer
-You should check with your university if you are allowed to download recorings using this tool.
+You should check with your university if you are allowed to download recordings using this tool.

 ## Installation
 ### Requirements